-Before we get into the best ways to catch bedding bass, it’s important to understand the behavior of the fish during this time and why they are more willing to bite in most cases.
+Before I get into the best ways to catch bedding bass, it’s important to understand the behavior of the fish during this time and why they are more willing to bite in most cases.
 Catching bedding bass sometimes requires anglers to get creative with their approach and if you use the right tactics, you can catch the bass of a lifetime.

 How to Find Bedding Bass

 Bass beds will usually be within about 10 feet of the shoreline in areas where the water is more of a shallow flat instead of a steep drop-off.
-Look for areas where the sun is able to shine on the spot without shadows for most of the day since these will be the parts of the lake where the water heats up faster.
+I look for areas where the sun is able to shine on the spot without shadows for most of the day since these will be the parts of the lake where the water heats up faster.

-Professional anglers and bass fishing guides know that the northern (south-facing) shorelines of any body of water will be a prime location for bedding bass.
+I have always noticed that the northern (south-facing) shorelines of any body of water will be a prime location for bedding bass.
 This is due to the fact that the sun hits these areas for longer periods throughout the day, meaning the water temps will be higher and more suitable for bedding bass.

 Bass beds look like a dark spot in the water that’s in the shape of a circle or oval.
 They are usually about 18 inches in diameter and often near stumps, brush, or other cover in the water.
-Once you spot a bass bed, it’s best to keep your distance and watch closely to locate the bass.
-If you happen to come across a bed and spook the fish, back off for a while or mark the spot and come back later.
+Once I spot a bass bed, it’s best to keep your distance and watch closely to locate the bass.
+If I happen to come across a bed and spook the fish, back off for a while or mark the spot and come back later.

 How to Catch Bedding Bass

-You can usually get a sense for how large the bass is when it’s near the bed.
+You can usually get a sense of how large the bass is when it’s near the bed.
 The smaller males are usually a few feet away, patrolling the area for anything that might pose a danger to their eggs.
 The female will stay directly on top of or very close to the bed itself, watching over the eggs.

 The female won’t be looking to eat anything while she’s on bed, so don’t think that you’re going to appeal to her appetite with your selection of lure.
 Rather, she will be looking to guard her eggs from any intruder that wants to eat them.

 The most common creatures that pose a risk to fish eggs are usually other fish such as minnows, bluegill, perch, and even small bass.
-Other things like lizards, turtles, insects and crawfish are also known to devour bass eggs when given the opportunity.
+Other things like lizards, turtles, insects, and crawfish are also known to devour bass eggs when given the opportunity.